pabigot/buffer-layout/README.md

 * Signed and unsigned 64-bit integral values decoded as integral Numbers;
 * Float and double values (also little-endian or big-endian);
-* Sequences of instances of an arbitrary layout;
+* Sequences of instances of an arbitrary layout, with constant or data-dependent length;
 * Structures with named fields containing arbitrary layouts;
 * Unions of variant layouts where the type of data is recorded in a prefix value, another layout element, or provided externally;